 I really wasn’t worried about the calories.
 I just didn’t want my drink to be too sweet.

-This post doesn’t have any point.
+This post doesn’t have a point.
 I was just jotting down my thoughts.